 The variety is enormous: Baroque architecture in the city centre, Classicism in the northern suburbs (Jägervorstadt, Nauener and Berliner Vorstadt), Wilhelminian style in the Brandenburger Vorstadt and in Babelsberg Süd, the Neubabelsberg villa colony at Lake Griebnitz, the weaver’s quarter (Weberviertel) in Babelsberg Nord, the housing areas from the 20s in the south-west, the Russian colony Alexandrowka … keep your eyes open as you move around the city.

-You can meet your grocery needs from regional sources (Q-Regio shop, 100 m away) and in the supermarket (Edeka, 250 m away), as well as at the butcher’s, baker’s and wine merchant’s (all around 150 m away) or at the farmer’s markets (Bassinplatz daily except Sunday, or the particularly attractive market at Nauen Gate on Saturdays and Wednesdays).
+You can meet your grocery needs in the supermarket (Edeka, 250 m away), as well as at the butcher’s, baker’s and wine merchant’s (all around 150 m away) or at the farmer’s markets (Bassinplatz daily except Sunday, or the particularly attractive market at Nauen Gate on Saturdays and Wednesdays).

 Shopping for fun